StevensND/emuswitch-backup/README.md

 ## How this script works?.

 - In **Yuzu version**, it will look for a file named "qt-config.ini" located inside the config folder.
 Once located, it will read the same file and will automatically find the path where your saves are located.
 Subsequently, it will make a .zip file containing all your saves.
+[All steps here](https://github.com/StevensND/emuswitch-backup/blob/main/YUZU.md)

  This way seems to me the most correct and organized.
 I also did it this way since sometimes Yuzu creates another folder of your saves totally different from the one you had originally.
 The same thing happens if you do a full clean Yuzu installation.
 Credits to [u/Maxlastbreath](https://www.reddit.com/user/Maxlastbreath/) for the idea of getting the saves path this way.

  - In **Ryujinx version**, it will do the same.
 However, this time we don't need the qt-config.ini file.
 Ryujinx uses another method to save your saves totally different from Yuzu.
+[All steps here](https://github.com/StevensND/emuswitch-backup/blob/main/RYUJINX.md)